128technology/docs/docs/plugin_ipsec_client.md

 exit
 ```

 The `service-route > next-hop > interface` must point to the corresponding `ipsec-client > remote > name`-intf to route the traffic through the tunnel.
-All the available SSR routing techniques using vectors, service-policy etc can be leverage to define how the untrusted traffic is sent over the tunnels and how to route the traffic.
-The SSR will route the packets through the appropriate IPSec tunnels and manage the failover as per the policy.
-On the return path, the encrypted traffic will be processed, decrypted and send back to the client that originates the session.
+All available SSR routing techniques including using vectors, service-policy, etc., can be leveraged to define how the untrusted traffic is sent over the tunnels, and how to route the traffic.
+The SSR routes the packets through the appropriate IPSec tunnels and manages the failover as per the policy.
+On the return path, the encrypted traffic is processed, decrypted, and send back to the client that originated the session.

 ## Thirdparty Software & Licenses
 - Libreswan v3.23-5.el7_5 (GNU GPLv2)